Classic Blueberry Waffles

 Flavor-wise, they’re sweet with a gentle hint of nuttiness from using flaxseed in place of eggs and a little bit of whole wheat flour.
 But the special secret?
 They are completely balanced by a silky, rich texture thanks to the few spoonfuls of greek yogurt.
 This addition makes the batter moist and gives it a fluffy taste without the need to add butter or oil.

-I love that they’re not only delicious and utterly filling, but heathy and wholesome and less than 350 calories a serving — for one giant waffle!
-Round off each plate with a dollop of pure maple syrup and some fresh fruit and you’re looking at the definition of a perfect breakfast for less than 400 calories… With just a few pinches of sugar to boot.
+I love that they’re not only delicious and utterly filling, but heathy and wholesome and less than 350 calories a serving.
+Round off each plate with a dollop of pure maple syrup and some fresh fruit and you’re looking at the definition of a perfect breakfast with just a few pinches of sugar to boot.
 A win by all accounts.

 Well, go on… Take a bite.
 Linger on the chew.
 Take a sip of coffee to wash it down before beginning again.
 Repeat.
 Then lick the plate clean of syrup.